tale-toul/OCPonpremviaACM/README.md

           maxVersion: '2.5.1'
 ```
 In this example the packages are downloaded to the local filesystem (/var/mirror-registry/operator_catalog) instead of uploading them directly to the mirror registry.

+Make sure that the local directory has enough space to hold all the images downloaded from the public Red Hat registries.

 The directory is created if it does not exist, but the user running the command needs permissions to create that directory.
 If not then create the directory manually:
 ```